cpp-for-yourself/lectures-and-homeworks/lectures/static.md

   return 0;
 }
 ```
 The `kValue` here has what is called the **static storage duration** and lives for the whole duration of the program.
-Its data gets allocated at the start of the program and feed at the end of the program.
-I believe that this is what inspired the name `static` back when it was introduced in C. Anyway, we _can_ use `static` for an object declaration at namespace scope to indicate that it has the static storage duration **but we don't have to**, as any such object has this storage duration by default.
+Its data gets allocated at the start of the program and freed at the end of the program.
+While we _can_ use `static` for an object declaration at namespace scope to indicate that it has the static storage duration **we don't have to**, as any such object has this storage duration by default.
 So the following definitions are equivalent in terms of storage duration:
 <!--
 `CPP_SETUP_START`
 $PLACEHOLDER